-- Hot waxes applied by automatic car washers have been known to affect the wiper's ability to clean windows. - To prevent damage to the wiper blades, don't use gasoline, kerosene, paint thinner, or other solvents on or near them.
+- Hot waxes applied by automatic car washers have been known to affect the wiper's ability to clean windows. - To prevent damage to the wiper blades, do not use gasoline, kerosene, paint thinner, or other solvents on or near them. - When the wiper lever is in the AUTO position and the ignition is switched ON, the wipers may move automatically in the following cases: - If the windshield above the rain sensor is touched. - If the windshield above the rain sensor is wiped with a cloth. - If the windshield is struck with a hand or other object. - If the rain sensor is struck with a hand or other object from inside the vehicle.